balderdashy/sails-docs/reference/sails.config/sails.config.security.csrf.md

 # sails.config.security.csrf

 Configuration for Sails' built-in [CSRF](http://en.wikipedia.org/wiki/Cross-site_request_forgery) protection middleware.
 These options are conventionally set in the [`config/security.js`](http://sailsjs.org/documentation/anatomy/myApp/config/security.js.html) configuration file.
-See the docs on [Cross-Site Request Forgery](http://sailsjs.org/documentation/concepts/security/csrf) in the security section for detailed usage instructions.
+For detailed usage instructions, see [Concepts > Security > Cross-Site Request Forgery](http://sailsjs.com/documentation/concepts/security/csrf).

 This option protects your Sails app against cross-site request forgery (or CSRF) attacks.
 A would-be attacker needs not only a user's session cookie, but also this timestamped, secret CSRF token, which is refreshed/granted when the user visits a URL on your app's domain.
 This allows you to have certainty that your users' requests haven't been hijacked, and that the requests they're making are intentional and legitimate.

 ### Properties